ShivamSaini26/ShivamSaini26/README.md

 Hi, I’m Shivam, a from India.

-👀 Student of ITM GWalior, pursuing for MCA.
+👀 Student at ITM GWalior, pursuing MCA.

 🌱 I’m currently polishing my Development skills on technologies like vanila Js and MERN stack.